About Fior Angelico

 Matthew is the Director of Music at Saint Mark’s Episcopal Church in Columbus, Ohio.
 He also serves as Associate Conductor of the all-professional Lancaster Chorale.
 From 2002 to 2004 he was Assistant Conductor of the Ohio State Men’s Glee Club.
 Before that, while living in Boston, he founded and directed the Holden Consort, an amateur orchestra and chorus with a diverse repertoire of choral and orchestral works, and was music director of the Lowell House Opera.

 Matthew remains active as a singer, performing regularly with the Lancaster Chorale.
 From 2000 to 2011 he was a soloist and bass section leader at Saint Mark’s Episcopal Church.
 He also occasionally teaches courses at The Ohio State University as an adjunct faculty member.
-He lives in Dublin with his wife and three children.
+He lives in Dublin, Ohio, with his wife and three children.

 Mary Rebekah Fortman